Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 Terraform is a popular and powerful tool that enables you to version your infrastructure as code.
 In this guide, we'll walk you through setting up Terraform to manage your resources within Basis Theory.
-By the end of this guide, you will have created an Application under your tenant using Terraform, and you will an Application key available for you to use within your pipeline.
+By the end of this guide, you will have created an Application under your tenant using Terraform, and you will have an Application key available for you to use.

 ### Table of contents
 {: .no_toc .text-delta }